What Is Men’s Executive Coaching — and Why Does It Matter?

 The Evolution of a New Somatic Model

-Melding research and the wisdom of others discovered by 10,000 hours of participation in men’s groups led me to write Grow Up, A Man’s Guide to Emotional Masculine Intelligence.
+Melding research and the wisdom of others discovered by 30+ years in men’s groups led me to write Grow Up, A Man’s Guide to Emotional Masculine Intelligence.
 The book lays out the nine phases of our development.
 Because of stress, trauma, lack of connection, or our cultural upbringing, we did not fully experience these phases.
-The gaps become repetitious traps.
+The gaps become repetitive traps.
 Filling the gaps with the needed experiences can quickly enable you to succeed where you have been failing.

 First and foremost, I cannot begin to express how deeply I appreciate the guidance and support you’ve offered me over the past months.
 With your help, I’ve navigated both personal and work-related challenges in ways I couldn’t have imagined before.
 Your influence has been invaluable in shaping my journey toward self-awareness and emotional intelligence.